GitCoder052023/Trenvo/CONTRIBUTING.md

-# Contributing to Wardrobe
+# Contributing to Trenvo

-Thank you for considering contributing to The Wardrobe!
+Thank you for considering contributing to The Trenvo!
 Contributions from the community are essential to making this project better.
 To get started, please follow the guidelines below.

 ## How to Contribute